Watering Pepper Plants: The Dos And Don’ts

 Can underwatering lead to spicier chili peppers?

 The amount of water that a pepper plant gets does affect the amount of capsaicin it produces.
 Capsaicin is the chemical in peppers that makes them hot.
-Less water does result in higher capsaicin production, which means hotter peppers (see more ways here).
-In addition, the peppers are usually more flavorful in addition to the higher heat level.
+Less water results in higher capsaicin production, which means hotter peppers (see more ways here).
+In addition, the peppers are usually more flavorful.
 Experts recommend routinely letting the plants dry out until the leaves wilt.
 The downside of this is that while the peppers will be hotter, the stress to the plant will result in it producing fewer fruits.

 I overwater my plants.
 During winter almost no water.
 During spring water 1-2x a week.
 During summer heat 3-4x a week min.
 During end of summer/fall 2-3x week.